-Upon experiencing varied and valuable life and professional experiences in France, London, Ontario, the Maritimes and Bay Street, Graham F. Sirman, Barrister & Solicitor has returned to Eastern Ontario to open a law office restricted to personal injury, insurance and corporate-commercial litigation.
+Upon experiencing varied and valuable life and professional experiences in France, London, Ontario, the Maritimes, and Bay Street, Graham F. Sirman, Barrister & Solicitor, has returned to Eastern Ontario to open a law office as a lawyer in Kingston restricted to personal injury, insurance, and corporate-commercial litigation.

 Graham then opened his own firm in Kingston in the fall of 2002.
-His practice concentrates on personal injury, insurance and corporate-commercial and general litigation matters.
-Graham’s personal injury practice will heavily involve motor vehicle accident, long-term disability and accident benefit claims, given his background and training in that area.
-The corporate-commercial portion of his litigation practice will include breach of contract, shareholder dispute and debt collection cases.
+His practice concentrates on personal injury, insurance, corporate-commercial, and general litigation matters.
+Graham’s personal injury practice will heavily involve motor vehicle accident, long-term disability, and accident benefit claims, given his background and training in that area.
+The corporate-commercial portion of his litigation practice will include breach of contract, shareholder dispute, and debt collection cases.
 A lifelong learner, Graham also holds a Master of Laws in Civil Litigation and Dispute Resolution from Osgoode Hall Law School of York University, widely regarded as Ontario’s leading professional development program.